blaggacao/whatsmeow-native/README.md

 other applications.
 This means that the following functions are implemented:

 * Pair a phone via mobile number and resulting pair code
-* Get list of WhatsApp contacts
+* Get a list of WhatsApp contacts
-* Get informed about new contacts
 * Send files to WhatsApp contacts
 * Receive files from WhatsApp contacts